GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/marketing/index.md

 1. Head down to your Games Dashboard,
 2. Pick the game you want to promote,
 3. Click on the "Marketing & Ads" tab to explore the available packages.

+!!! tip

+    Remember that many players accessing your game — whether on gd.games or through Boosts — will be using a **mobile device**.
+Make sure your game is fully **touchscreen-friendly**, with controls that are intuitive and responsive.

 Learn more about [GDevelop Credits here](/gdevelop5/interface/profile/credits).